quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390.md

 
 
 a year ago
-Was approved with another company for a 1200 townhome but I turned it down cause I just knew I’d be approved for providence managements townhome on Avalon in Lowell.
+Was approved with another company for a 1200 townhome but I turned it down cause I just knew I'd be approved for providence managements townhome on Avalon in Lowell.
 Which were only 1195 a month.
-Nope denied even though I’m currently paying 1695 a month where I’m at.
+Nope denied even though I'm currently paying 1695 a month where I'm at.
-And when you get denied they tell you to come up to the office as they can’t tell you over the phone only to get to the office and they hand you a paper and say call them they will explain why.
+And when you get denied they tell you to come up to the office as they can't tell you over the phone only to get to the office and they hand you a paper and say call them they will explain why.
 THEN CALL THE company to call only to be told they will have too mail you out a paper explaining why!!!!!
 Soooooooooo soooo ridiculous I do NOT recommend.
 Horrible experience $300 down the drain in application fees because I passed up the home I was actually approved for for these because I had just been approved with another company.
 Sad.

 
 6